vighneshb04/Projects/Web Projects/UIUX Design-School ERP/README.md

 # Figma Design Prototypes

-This repository contains links to Figma prototypes for various portals and pages of an ERP system.
+This folder contains links to Figma prototypes for various portals and pages of an ERP system.
 Each link corresponds to a specific section of the project.

 ## Figma Links